 Stephen Wright has been featured as Tennis Professional of the month (December) in the Tennis Club Business on-line e-newsletter.
 The newsletter goes to over 9,000 tennnis coaches in America and Worldwide.
 Here is the link showing Stephen's feature:

-Congratulations to Finley who has made Buckinghamshire's 8/U County Team.
-Finley is the first player Farnham Common Tennis Club has had represent the county for a number of years.
+Congratulations to Finley who has been invited to train in the Buckinghamshire's 8/U County training sessions.
+Finley is the first player Farnham Common Tennis Club has had partake in county training for a number of years.
 Finley attends group lessons weekly as well as a private lesson.
 He attends the clubs holiday camps and has entered match plays and competitions over the past few years.
 Finely was part of Farmham Common Tennis Clubs 8/U team who won the Summer Aegon Bucks League in 2017.

 We wish Finley all the best in his County training sessions in 2018.